Canada introduces new tools for law enforcement to investigate threats and keep Canadians safe

 News provided byPublic Safety and Emergency Preparedness Canada

-VANCOUVER, BC, March 13, 2026 /CNW/ - From street crime to national security threats, criminal activity is increasingly being enabled by digital, globalized, and sophisticated crime networks.
+MONTREAL, March 16, 2026 /CNW/ - From street crime to national security threats, criminal activity is increasingly being enabled by digital, globalized, and sophisticated crime networks.
 To keep Canadians safe, Canada's new government is strengthening the Criminal Code and giving law enforcement and the Canadian Security Intelligence Service (CSIS) the tools they need to disrupt crime, investigate serious threats, and protect our communities.

-To better protect Canadians – as announced yesterday, March 12, 2026, by the Honourable Gary Anandasangaree, Minister of Public Safety and the Honorable Sean Fraser, Minister of Justice and Attorney General of Canada – Minister Anandasangaree reiterated new measures in the Government's introduction of an act to keep Canadians safe (Bill C-22).
+To better protect Canadians – as announced on March 12, 2026 by the Honourable Gary Anandasangaree, Minister of Public Safety, and the Honorable Sean Fraser, Minister of Justice and Attorney General of Canada – Minister Anandasangaree reiterated new measures in the Government's introduction of an act to keep Canadians safe (Bill C-22).
 This proposed legislation, informed by extensive consultations, would bring Canadian laws in line with our major allies including the Five Eyes, all of whom have lawful access regimes.
 In an increasingly dangerous world, the important tools in Bill C-22 will make our country safer and more secure.

 New technologies make communication faster and more accessible, but they can also be misused.
 Criminals and those who pose a threat to Canada's security use the digital environment in many ways to commit serious crimes, such as: child sexual exploitation, extortion, human trafficking, and money laundering, often through organized crime networks.
 It is also a place where threats to Canada can be planned, coordinated, and financed, including terrorist attacks, violent extremism, and foreign interference.